SimilarWeb vs SEMrush Traffic Analytics – Website Traffic Comparison

 Traffic to the Most Popular Pages

 SimilarWeb used to have a feature called Popular Pages that ranked inner pages by their page views’ share.
-Recently, the feature has been made unavailable to the wider audience.
+Recently, the feature has been made unavailable to a wider audience.

 Meanwhile, SEMrush Traffic Analytics has a detailed Top Pages report, giving you a list of the most visited pages on a website, counting both internal and external visits.
 You can filter the ranking by unique pageviews, unique visitors or entrances and also have a look at the entrance sources.